Stuart Webber: Climb of the Canaries

 Written by Simon Austin — February 7, 2019

-WHEN Stuart Webber was appointed as Norwich City's first Sporting Director in April 2017, he arrived at a club with a massive wage bill that had failed to bounce back to the promised land of the Premier League.
+WHEN Stuart Webber was appointed as Norwich City's first Sporting Director in April 2017, he arrived at a club with a massive wage bill that had failed to bounce back to the promised land of the Premier League at its first attempt.

 What followed was a ruthless restructuring, both on and off the pitch.
 The squad was completely revamped, while almost every head of department was replaced.